vitiral/novault/README.md

 minded people.

 As the name implies, NoVault does not require storing your passwords in any kind of file or database.
-Instead, *you* remember a single password, which is cryptographically hashed with [Argon2][2] and converted to a string using base64url.
+Instead, _you_ remember a single password, which is cryptographically hashed with [Argon2][2] and converted to a string using base64url.
 You only have to (semi-securely) share a tiny `novault.secret` file that gets generated at init time among your devices.

-NoVault stores your *configuration* and sites in a human readable toml file, which you can save on sites like google drive, dropbox or even publicly on github.
+NoVault stores your _configuration_ and sites in a human readable toml file, which you can save on sites like google drive, dropbox or even publicly on GitHub.

 Advantages to NoVault over other password managers:
 - Simple: completely open source and about 1000 lines of code
 - Uses Argon2 for hashing, which is the winner of the [2015 Password Hashing Competition][2]
-- Nobody except for *you* knows your password.
+- Nobody except for _you_ knows your password.
 It is not stored in any database and cannot be leaked by the application.
-- NoVault will *never* access the internet, so that eliminates an entire world of security vulnerabilities.
+- NoVault will _never_ access the internet, so that eliminates an entire world of security vulnerabilities.
-- Each website get's its *own individual salted password*.
-So even if that password is compromised it *will not compromise your master password*.
+- Each website get's its _own individual salted password_.
+So even if that password is compromised it _will not compromise your master password_.
-- Your passwords never exist in plain text, html or paste buffer -- NoVault takes control of your *keyboard* to enter the passwords.
+- Your passwords never exist in plain text, html or paste buffer -- NoVault takes control of your _keyboard_ to enter the passwords.
 - It is safe to store your configuration in plain text anywhere, so it is easy to keep it in sync across your computers.
 Even if you DO loose your `novault.sites` file, you only typically only need to remember the